b08x/ArchiveBox/README.md

 docker-compose up -d
 ```

-Once the containers are up
+Once the containers are up, ensure the configuration is set.

 ```bash
 # TODO: use docker run commands to configure and populate the index